 He has also completed extra training to treat cartilage injuries in the knee with articular cartilage implantation and meniscal implantation.
 He has special interest in pediatric sports injuries, including throwing injuries of the shoulder and elbow and ACL injuries of the knee.
 He also has interest in rodeo-related injuries, as he is a member of the Pro Rodeo Cowboys Association and actively competes in steer wrestling.

-Dr. Smith performs minimally invasive surgeries of the shoulder, elbow, hip, knee and ankle.
+In addition to total knee, hip (using the direct anterior approach), and shoulder replacement surgery, Dr. Smith performs minimally invasive surgeries of the shoulder, elbow, hip, knee and ankle.
 He treats shoulder instability, labral tears, and rotator cuff tears.
 He performs ulnar collateral ligament (UCL) reconstruction and repair of the elbow (also known as “Tommy John surgery”).
 Dr. Smith brings a new approach to treating non-arthritic hip disorders to Dothan by treating femoroacetabular impingement (FAI) and labral tears of the hip utilizing arthroscopy.
 He also performs ligament reconstruction of the knee (ACL, PCL, MCL, and posterolateral corner) as well as MPFL reconstruction and arthroscopic meniscus repairs.
 He is also trained in regenerative medicine procedures such as platelet-rich plasma (PRP) and stem cell injections.

 University of Arkansas for Medical Sciences